-After so much using the Brent Ozar sp_Blitz, I always found it amazing how practical and simple it was to identify various performance, maintenance, auditing, and some security items.
-Thinking of something as practical as that, I was inspired by this idea to develop stpChecklist_Security, trying to deliver to you something very "F5 version".
+After using sp_Blitz so much, from the myth Brent Ozar, I always found it amazing how practical and simple it was to identify various items of performance, maintenance, auditing and some security items.
+Thinking of something as practical as, I was inspired by this idea to develop the stpChecklist_Seguranca, trying to deliver something very “F5 version” to you.

-This is not a Dirceu or Fabrício project, but yours.
-For this reason, I am releasing the code for this Stored Procedure on Github, so you can all download it, use it in your environment and help make it better through commit's and pull requests to bring in new features and fixes:
+This is not a project by Dirceu or Fabrício, but by you.
+For this reason, I'm releasing the code for this Stored Procedure on Github, so that all of you can download, use it in your environments and help make it better through commit's and pull requests to bring new features and corrections:

 - https://github.com/dirceuresende/checklist_seguranca (source code)

 Be sure to keep up with my security articles!
-This is a growing theme in Brazil, especially after the LGPD (General Data Protection Act), and for this reason, I launched the course SQL Server Security - 1 Modulewhere I will go through each of these security items and explain in detail, with unique examples, and demonstrate how they can harm the instance and how we can treat them.
+This is a growing theme in Brazil, especially after the LGPD (General Data Protection Act), and for this reason, I launched the course Security in SQL Server - Module 1where I will go through each of these security items and explain in detail, with unique examples, and demonstrate how they can harm the instance and how we can treat them.

-No more searching through various sites and dozens of articles and best practice manuals where people tell you “you should disable this”, but without explaining why convincingly and without technical arguments how it might harm your environment. .
+No more searching various websites and dozens of articles and good practice manuals in which people tell you that “you should disable this”, but without explaining why convincingly and without technical arguments on how it can harm your environment .